project-ncl/dependency-analysis/README.md

 # Dependency-analysis

 ## Build a project

-  - Without tests - mvn clean install -DskipTests
+  - mvn clean package

+### Build a project and run integration tests in testsuite module
-  - With tests - mvn clean install -DtestsuiteContainer=/path/to/EAP-6.4/dir
+  - mvn clean verify -DtestsuiteContainer=/path/to/EAP-6.4/dir